 INB’s allow the teacher to visually see growth or deficits within a student simply by taking a glance at the notebook.
 I’m able to praise or help struggling students in real-time with a quick walk around the classroom.

-Each teacher will need to decide what works for them, but I’m going to talk about my interactive notebook logistics.
+Each teacher will need to decide what works for them, but I’m going to first discuss the logistics for physical interactive notebooks.
 If this part fails in your class then you can expect to have problems throughout the entire year.
 You need to have a process in place for each of the following questions.

-- How can students easily identify their notebook?
+- How can students easily identify their notebooks?